 TU Darmstadt not only offers doctoral candidates an innovative and excellent research environment.
 We support doctoral candidates in their individual career planning and development in academia, business and society through targeted and tailor-made support.

-From May onwards workshops of general Ingenium programme as well as networking and information events will take place online.
+Workshops of Ingenium qualification programme as well as networking and information events will take place online.
 We keep you informed! – Register for newsletter! here

 Overall information on the corona pandemic here